Revolving Line of Credit

-A business revolving line of credit is a flexible method of borrowing money for your business.
-Rather than borrowing a fixed amount of money once, a revolving line of credit allows your business to borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply.
+A revolving line of credit is a flexible method of business financing.
+Rather than borrowing a fixed amount of money once with a term loan, a revolving line of credit gives your business the ability to borrow however much you need (up to a certain pre-approved limit), as many times as you need to, without having to reapply.

-To use a revolving loan as intended, you should be clear on how it works — and especially on how interest is calculated.
-With revolving credit, interest is calculated based on your principal balance amount.
-Knowing the structure of a revolving loan will assist you in calculating the interest you’ll owe.
+To use a revolving line of credit loan as intended, you should be clear on how revolving credit works — and especially on how revolving interest is determined.
+With a revolving line of credit, interest is calculated based on your principal balance amount.
+You only pay interest on funds drawn.

 Interest on a revolving loan is calculated based on the amount of the principal balance that is outstanding for the prior month.
 You'll never pay interest on interest; you'll only pay interest on the money you've used.
 Here's an example that assumes a monthly repayment schedule:

 - June 1 – 5: When your balance is $0, you pay no interest for those five days.

 - June 10: You voluntarily pay back $5,000 towards your principle.